Council tax discounts

 If you qualify as having an annexe, you will receive two council tax bills – one for the annexe and a separate one for the rest of your home.
 You're entitled to a discount of 50% on the annexe's council tax bill, but you'll still pay council tax as normal on the main house.

-If you have to live in a second property for your job, for example, you live there during the week, or own a holiday home, some councils will give you a reduction.
+If you have to live in a second property for your job, for example, you live there during the week, or own a holiday home, some councils will give you a discount.
 This does not include buy-to-let properties.

 Councils can give a discount of up to 50%, but it's up to the council to decide both if it'll offer the discount in the first place and how much it will be.